loringdodge/MVP-Backbone/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  > We Are Hunted (reborn) but unaffiliated with anybody even remotely connected with the original site.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  > For people that loved We Are Hunted and for those only searching for a music discovery platform.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  > We Are Hunted was a music discovery website featuring artist collections aggregated from music blogs around the world.
+The site was bought by Twitter in 2013 and rebranded as Twitter Music.
+Within a year, the site was shutdown reducing underground music enthusiasts to tears.

 ## Problem ##
   > Describe the problem your product solves.

+    > The problem is that music discovery is hard and takes hours of scouring blogs to find great unheard artists.
+We Are Hunted filled the disconnect between enthusiasts and low-key artists and there remain few alternatives.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+   > We Are Hunted (reborn) is a reconstruction of the original website with most of the original features beloved by visitors.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

   > "I cried the day I went to wearehunted.com and it was shutdown."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  > Start using We Are Hunted just like you would have in the good ole' days.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

   > "I've scoured the internet for music discovery blogs/sites but nothing compared to We Are Hunted.
 I feel complete again"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  > Start discovering music again.